 One reason poultry intake has been associated with weight gain may be that chickens, these days, are mostly fat—up to three times more fat than protein.
 See, now we confine animals, genetically manipulate them, pump them full of growth promoters, deny them exercise.

 How fat have our chickens got?
 According to the USDA, a hundred years ago, a serving of chicken may have had only 2 grams of fat per serving.
 Now, there may be over 20 grams of animal fat per serving—twice the amount of fat that’s in ice cream.
 Chicken now has ten times more fat; so that could help explain why chicken has been tied to human abdominal girth; no viral explanation necessary.

-In fact the chickens themselves may be technically obese, raising the concern does eating obesity cause obesity in the consumer?
-A chicken carcass now contains two to three times the energy coming from fat compared with protein.
-Parents may think they’re feeding their children a low-fat product, as it was when they were kids, but are instead unknowingly feeding their children on a high-fat product.
-The cocktail of gene selection for fast weight gain, lack of exercise and high-energy food available 24 hours a day, is a simple and well-understood recipe for obesity in these birds.
+In fact, the chickens themselves may be technically obese, raising the concern: does eating obesity cause obesity in the consumer?
+A chicken carcass now contains two to three times the energy coming from fat, compared to protein.
+“Parents may think they’re…feeding their children a low-fat product, as it was [when they were kids], but [instead] are unknowingly feeding their children on a high-fat product.
+The cocktail of gene selection for fast weight gain, lack of exercise and high-energy food available 24 hours a day, is a simple and well-understood recipe for obesity [in these birds].”